Teeth Grinding Treatment Questions and Answers

 – Tooth sensitivity

 – Damage to the structure of the jaw joint

 There are many treatments available and lifestyle changes one can implement to minimize teeth grinding.
 Common at-home therapies include performing exercises to help relax the jaw and facial muscles and massaging the jaw to relieve tension and pain.
 These can be performed anywhere, at any time.
 Lifestyle changes one can make includes eating softer foods, as tough, chewy foods can cause the jaw to work harder, causing tension and soreness.
 The most common treatment to prevent teeth grinding is wearing a mouth guard, which provides a physical barrier to stop the teeth from making contact.

-If you or someone you love grinds their teeth at night, don’t let it go untreated, come to Koala® Center for Sleep & TMJ Disorders today.
-We specialize in treating teeth grinding and focus on fixing the underlying problem, rather than just alleviating symptoms.
+If you or someone you love grinds their teeth at night, don’t let it go untreated, come to Koala® Center For Sleep & TMJ Disorders today.
+We focus on fixing the underlying problem, rather than just alleviating symptoms.
 We are dedicated to delivering the highest quality care at every visit.
 Call us today to book an appointment.
 We look forward to serving you!

 ▸ Sleep Apnea